filodb/FiloDB/doc/binaryrecord-spec.md

         partitionHashCode(base: Any, offset: Long)

-* Comparison of partition key portion of ingestion record with a partition key-only `BinaryRecord`.
-This is done field by field; in the case of a map field the entire map is compared bytewise (since fields are sorted)
+* Equality of partition key portion of ingestion record with a partition key-only `BinaryRecord`.
+Optimization: in the case of a map field the entire map is compared bytewise (since fields are sorted); actually the entire variable-sized byte areas are compared since the order of fields are the same.

-        comparePartitionKeyFields(base: Any, offset: Long, targetKeyBase: Any, targetKeyOffset: Long): Int
+        def partitionMatch(ingestBase: Any, ingestOffset: Long, partKeyBase: Any, partKeyOffset: Long): Boolean

 * Extract an ingestion record schema BR into a partition-key-only BR in offheap memory - when we need to create a new TSPartition

-        extractPartitionKeyRecord(base: Any, offset: Long, memoryManager: MemoryManager)
+        def buildPartKeyFromIngest(ingestBase: Any, ingestOffset: Long, builder: RecordBuilder)

 ### Shard key calculation

-* Calculate shard key hash from select fields of partition key out of the ingestion record
-* Calculate and store partition key hash from all partition key hash fields
+First of all, before we even create the ingestion BinaryRecord, the application gateway probably has to compute the shard from the partition key and incoming tags.
+To do that, first call a method to sort the incoming key-value pairs and compute hashes for each pair:

+    def sortAndComputeHashes(pairs: List[(String, String)]): Array[Int]

+From here, one of two methods can be called to compute the necessary partition/shard hashes:

+    def combineHashExcluding(pairs: List[(String, String)],
+                             hashes: Array[Int], excludeKeys: Set[String]): Int
+    def combineHashIncluding(pairs: List[(String, String)],
+                             hashes: Array[Int], includeKeys: Set[String]): Int

+Now, when creating the ingestion BinaryRecord, a convenient method can be called to add the map and put the hash in as well:

+    def addSortedPairsAsMap(sortedPairs: List[(String, String)],
+                            hashes: Array[Int]): Unit

 ### BinaryRecord creation

-`BinaryRecord` creation uses an assistant class, `BinaryRecordBuilder`, which takes a `MemoryManager` so they can be created on or offheap.
+`BinaryRecord` creation uses an assistant class, [RecordBuilder](../core/src/main/scala/filodb.core/binaryrecord2/RecordBuilder.scala), which takes a [MemFactory](../memory/src/main/scala/filodb.memory/MemFactory.scala) so they can be created on or offheap.
 Since creation of `BinaryRecords` takes a variable amount of space per record, the builder allocates blocks ahead of time and carves out memory within the block as new `BinaryRecord`s are being built.
 The builder keeps track of block/memory usage as new `BinaryRecords` are being built.

 The builder has add methods that should be called in field order.
 The methods will throw if called in the wrong order.
 For example, a sequence for an ingestion `BinaryRecord` with the following fields:  `timestamp:long`, `value:double`, `tags:map` where the first two are the data columns and last one is the partition column, would mean the following call sequence: